Zidrewndacht/chrultrabook_windows_fixes/README.md

-Random, assorted fixes for small annoyances in specific Chrultrabooks running Windows.
+Assorted selection fixes for small annoyances in specific Chrultrabooks running Windows.
 Some are device-specific.
+They're being built and added according to my own usage and are mostly *"educated vibecoded"* scripts at different levels of (lack of) polish.
+They should still do their job.

  - `patch_lock_to_delete.py` converts the Lock key (above Backspace) onto a more useful (and less workflow-intrusive) Delete key.
 Tested on Redrix and Pantheon;
  - `keyboard speed filter fix.reg` fixes the wrong keyboard repeat speed (very slow after waking up from sleep) -- Tested on Panthen, unnecessary on Redrix;